Falling into You: Singles

 "All by Myself" was issued as the third single in France and Germany in October 1996.
 In other European countries it was released as the fourth single in December 1996, after "It's All Coming Back to Me Now".
 "All by Myself" was also issued as the fourth single in Australia in February 1997 and third in North America in March 1997.
 It reached number four in the US and peaked inside top ten in several other countries, including number six in the UK.
-"All by Myself" was certified Gold in the US, and Silver in the UK and France.
-The fifth European single, "Call the Man" was released in June 1997 and reached number eight in Ireland and number eleven in the UK.
-It was a minor hit in few other countries.
+"All by Myself" was certified gold in the US, and Silver in the UK and France.
+The fifth European single "Call the Man" was released in June 1997 and reached number eight in Ireland and number eleven in the UK.
+It was a minor hit in a few other countries.

 The Asian editions of Falling into You included "To Love You More", a 1995 hit single which reached number one in Japan and has sold 1.3 million copies there.
 The editions of Falling into You released outside North America featured "(You Make Me Feel Like) A Natural Woman", which was released in few countries as a promotional single from Tapestry Revisited: A Tribute to Carole King in November 1995.
 The Australian and Asian limited editions of Falling into You with bonus disc included "The Power of the Dream", a song performed by Dion during the 1996 Summer Olympics opening ceremony.
 "The Power of the Dream" was released as a single in Japan in August 1996.
-It reached number thirty there and was certified Gold.
+It reached number thirty there and was certified gold.
 Additionally, three more promotional singles from Falling into You were released: "Dreamin' of You" in Mexico, "Make You Happy" in Brazil and "River Deep – Mountain High" in France.